csteele5/Multi-technology-stack/StackConfig.md

       # this is for local administration only
       ports:
         - "6543:5432"
+      volumes:
+        - db-data:/var/lib/postgresql/data
+      networks:
+        - steelestack
 ```
 The exposed port is changed to 6543 to allow administration from the host without clashing with a previously installed version of Postgres

 To Do Items:
 - [ ] Set up secure credentials from ENV variables and AWS Secrets?, or from GitHub mechanism
-- [ ] Set up local persisent storage version of database outside of container
+- [x] Set up local persisent storage version of database outside of container **
-- [ ] Possibly migrate Postgres to RDS services if cost effective, for prod version
+- [ ] Migrate Postgres to RDS services for prod version OR understand how to make persistent within ECS or EC2

-*Currently, the entire database code is contained in the db container, with no local persistent storage.
-Until changed, do not delete this container during development unless starting over*
+****Notes on Postgres persistent storage**

+Initially, the entire database code is housed in a docker volume created on build, which is not persistent.
+These volumes are generically named and viewable using ```docker volume ls```  In order to resolve this (at least for local development), a volume must be declared and used in the docker-compose, as shown in the DB Notes above. [ref](https://linuxhint.com/run_postgresql_docker_compose/)

 ### web notes